Your Talent. Our Global M.B.A. Your Future.

-This online master’s in business administration degree provides you with real-world insights through case studies, technology, analytics, and research.
+The online master’s in business administration curriculum provides you with real-world insights through case studies, technology, analytics, and research.
 You will learn from distinguished, full-time faculty with extensive international business experience, strong connections throughout New York City, and the perspective to help you understand the regional and worldwide impacts of business decisions.

 Why choose the Tobin College of Business M.B.A. program?

 - Global perspective: Learn from a curriculum focused on case studies, real-world projects, technology, analytics, and research to prepare you to make effective cross-functional decisions in today’s global marketplace.

 - Career connections: St. John’s New York campuses and business connections provide you with access to industry leaders, professional organizations, specialized academic expertise, and top New York employers.

 - Distinguished faculty: Learn from dedicated full-time professors who have decades of industry experience and connections.
 They also are extensively published researchers.